 Needless to say, the car smells heavily of earth.

 Anyway, all being quiet on the planting front, I'm toying with the idea of revisiting Davey-boy Douglas in the Pacific Northwest, circa 1826.
-You've already seen him travelling across the Continent with the Hudson's Bay Express to York Factory but he'd had adventures aplenty before then in an almost unexplored part of North America.
-Remember, this was only 20 years after Lewis and Clark.

 I'm minded to start with some extracts from Autumn 1825 so that I can get him teed up ready for 1826/2009.
 2009 is the Year of Scots Homecoming and our Douglas film project is aiming to premiere next autumn in Scotland.
 Seems appropriate somehow to be following Douglas himself in parallel.
 Any views?
 Interested?
 Couldn't give a stuff?
 Hello?
 Anyone there?

-Try this for a taster, from October 4th 1825, Fort Vancouver on the Columbia River:
+Try this for a taster, from October 4th 1825, Fort Vancouver on the Columbia River

 "In consequence of receiving a wound on my left knee by falling on a rusty nail when employed packing the last of my seed boxes, I am prevented from proceeding with my collection to the ship.
 On the 7th my leg became violently inflamed and a large abscess formed on the knee-joint which did not suppurate until the 16th.
 It is needless to observe that I was unable to continue my journeys or increase my seed collection during the time.
 This very unfortunate circumstance gave me much uneasiness with regard to my harvest of seed."